A Detailed Breakdown of What You Need to Build a Server

 In general, the main decision you will have to make regarding server motherboards is whether you want a dual-socket or a single-socket motherboard.
 Dual-socket motherboards allow for 2 CPUs to be installed, doubling the performance but also the price.
 Single-socket motherboards, on the other hand, support the installation of only one CPU.

-Another important factor to consider is the amount of PCI-E lanes and SATA ports the motherboard has to fit all the other needed components.
+Another important factor to consider is the number of PCI-E lanes and SATA ports the motherboard has to fit all the other needed components.

 The current leading server motherboard manufacturers are Supermicro, Gigabyte, and ASUS.
 If you are looking to get quality and performance then you should opt for a motherboard from one of them.